SteveMadoerin/minesweeperpublic/README.md

 - `sbt assembly` go to each directory of each Module and run sbt assembly to build the .jar - for all OS

 - `bash build_docker.sh` to run build_docker.sh script to build images for each subproject
+- `xming` start Xming to Display GUI in Docker
 - `docker-compose up -d` to start Application